Unity-Technologies/UGS-SQL-Cookbook/Data Access Queries/README.md

 # Data Access Queries

-This sub-directory contains sample queries which can be used with the UGS Analytics Data Access tool out of the box or can be customized to suit your particular needs.
+This directory contains sample queries which can be used with the UGS Analytics Data Access tool out of the box or can be customized to suit your particular needs.

 ## Table of Contents